OpenGenderTracking/globalvoices/README.md

-## GlobalVoices - A GenderTracker Client
+## GlobalVoices - A Sample GenderTracker Client

-"GlobalVoices":http://globalvoicesonline.org/ is an international community of bloggers who report on blogs and citizen media from around the world.
+[GlobalVoices](http://globalvoicesonline.org/) is an international community of bloggers who report on blogs and citizen media from around the world.
 As a first attempt to test the GenderTracker system, we are working with GlobalVoices data to evaluate its content's gender diversity.

 ## Requirements